 2. Eliminates insomnia and promotes healthier sleeping habits:

 When you use hot water to shave your body or facial hair, your muscles and tissues relax, adjusting your body temperature.
-When you leave your moist and steamy bathroom into your cooler bedroom, your breathing, heart rate, and body temperature drop signaling your body that it is the time to sleep.
+When you leave your moist and steamy bathroom into your cooler bedroom, your breathing, heart rate, and body temperature drop, signaling your body that it is time to sleep.

 3. Speeds up the process of healing: